 In December of 2014 Congress approved a 1.1 trillion dollar spending bill which President Obama signed into law.
 This bill states that federal funds may not be used by the U.S Department of Justice to prevent certain states from implementing medical marijuana laws.

 It does not reverse the ban on medical marijuana under federal law.
 The spending bill only restricts the use of funds in a one-year budget bill, which expires on September 30, 2015.
 Due to the expiration date of the bill drawing closer, senator Cory Booker, D- N.J, announced legislation with Senator Kirsten Gillibrand D- N.Y, and Senator Rand Paul, R-Ky.
 If signed into law this bill would reclassify marijuana as a schedule 2 drug, allow for its medical use and research, and amend federal law to allow states to set their own medical marijuana policies.
+Medical marijuana is a great Alt Med Care.

 “Our federal government has long overstepped the boundaries of common sense, fiscal prudence, and compassion with its marijuana laws,” Booker stated.
 “These laws must change.”